-Join naturalist (and founder of Crow’s Path) Teage O’Connor as he takes you on a journey through the unfolding seasons.
-Using videos, photos, stories from the field, and scientific research he’ll guide you into the mysteries of the natural world as you learn how plants and animals are adapted to the unique challenges of life in Vermont, dive into the fascinating and ancient depths of our state’s geologic history, and discover the tools to decode natural history mysteries in your own backyard.
+Join naturalist (and founder of Crow’s Path) Teage O’Connor as he takes you on a journey through the unfolding seasons in Vermont’s urban center.
+Using videos, photos, stories from the field, and scientific research he’ll guide you into the mysteries of the natural world as you learn how plants and animals have adapted to the unique challenges of life in the city, dive into the fascinating and ancient depths of our state’s geologic history, and discover the tools to decode natural history mysteries in your own backyard.

 The program is geared towards adults.
 All naturalists, novice and expert alike, are welcome!
 Kids can join as well, but should be accompanied by an adult.

 Can’t make it to the lecture or just excited to learn more about the natural history of the northeast?
 Then sign up for the Wild Burlington newsletter.